facebook-csharp-sdk/http-helper/README.md

 *Synchronous methods are not supported in Silverlight/Windows Phone/WinRT (Windows Metro Apps)*

-Make a POST request to https://graph.facebook.com/me/feed and returns the response as string.
+Make a POST request to https://graph.facebook.com/me/feed and return the response as string.
 For the below sample you can get the `access_token` from http://developers.facebook.com/tools/explorer/ Make sure you have `publish_stream` exteneded permission which is required to post to your facebook wall.